mozman/ezdxf/docs/source/options.rst

 Search directories for support files:

-- plot style tables, the CTB or STB pen assignment files
+- plot style tables, the .ctb or .stb pen assignment files
-- shape font files of type SHX or SHP
+- shape font files of type .shx or .shp or .lff

 Config file key: ``support_dirs``